mou-ikkaiGLT/VisualScannerApp/README.md

 # VisualScanner

 A macOS menu bar app that captures a region of the screen, runs OCR using [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR), and displays the detected text in a floating window with built-in translation, text-to-speech, and save-to-file.
-Useful when you need to read any text that cannot be automatically transcribed, such as epub files, online videos, or video games!
 For standard installation just download ['VisualScanner.dmg'](VisualScanner.dmg).
 For detailed build instructions see [build instructions](#building).

+## Goal

+If you have ever wanted to quickly copy and paste new characters and word, but the text just wasn't highlightable?
+This tool hopes to solve this issue by allowing users to highlight any text that cannot be automatically transcribed, such as text in epub files, online videos, or video games!

 ![Full Demo](/Examples/Fullvideo.gif)